ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 *Generated names depending on the repeat count value*

 .. warning::
-    With nnnn = 3000, VIRTEL will generate 3 times 1000 entries with names LOG1T000-LOG1T999, relay names RDO1T000-RDO1T999 and relay2 names RDO1P000-RDO1P999, so we will have some trouble when the 1001 em connection will be initiated, VIRTEL trying to allocate the relay whose name is defined in the 1001 nth cell in the table, namely RDO1T000, relay potentially currently used by terminal LOG1T000.
-It is therefore imperative to **ensure that the number of digits is sufficient in the patterns** of the terminal name, relay name and relay 2 name, to ensure the uniqueness of each of these names.
+    With nnnn = 3000, VIRTEL will generate 3 times 1000 entries with names LOG1T000-LOG1T999, relay names RDO1T000-RDO1T999 and relay2 names RDO1P000-RDO1P999, so we will have some trouble when the 1001th connection will be initiated, VIRTEL trying to allocate the relay whose name is defined in the 1001 nth cell in the table, namely RDO1T000, relay potentially currently used by terminal LOG1T000.
+It is therefore imperative to **ensure that the number of digits is consistent with the patterns** of the terminal name, relay name and relay 2 name, to ensure the uniqueness of each of these names.

-Depending on the length of the righ most numeric portion of a name, the maximum allowed repeat count value MUST BE limited to:
+Depending on the length of the rightmost numeric portion of a name, the maximum allowed repeat count value MUST BE limited to:

 +------------------------+-------------------------------+
 + Numeric pattern length +  Maximum repeat count value   +